8 Steps to Create a Great Event Marketing Plan

 As well as providing a platform for your attendees to communicate with you, you should make it easy for them to communicate with each other.
 Consider setting up a community page or prompting discussions between those who are already confirmed attendees so they can arrange meet-ups, make transport and accommodation arrangements, and discuss the event lineup.
 This helps to build excitement and anticipation around your event.

-8. Measure Your Event Marketing Success
+8. Measure Your Event Marketing Plan Success

 Once your event is over, it’s time to conduct a post review of your event marketing plan, tally up the results of your marketing efforts and see if you were successful in reaching or exceeding your goals and target.
 If you’ve used a ticketing system or event management software, this should be a fairly easy task as most of the data will be collected for you and presented in an accessible format that you can easily review.